Frequently Asked Questions

 - Attend parent education classes in the evening once or twice each month.
 The wonderful curriculum at our parent meetings provides parents with opportunities to increase their understanding of children's behavior and development and aims to foster interaction between adults and children that is dynamic, harmonious, and mutually respectful.

-- Take a turn helping to clean the school on weekends, 1-3 times per year.
+- Take a turn helping to clean and maintain the school on the weekend twice per year.

 - Help to support school fundraising events.